Get Answers to all your Questions

 header-bg qa

-A man runs across the roof-top of a tall building and jumps horizontally with the hope of landing on the roof of the next building which is of a lower height than the first.
-If his speed is 9 m/s, the distance between the two buildings is 10 m and the height difference is 9 m, will he be able to land on the next building?
+A man runs across the rooftop of a tall building and jumps horizontally with the hope of landing on the roof of the next building which is of a lower height than the first.
+If his speed is 9 m/s, the horizontal distance between the two buildings is 10 m and the height difference is 9 m, will he be able to land on the next building?

 Answers (1)

-Therefore, the person will reach the building which s next farther the first edge by 12.7 - 10 = 2.07\; m.
+Hence, the person will land on the next building, which is farther by, 12.07 - 10 = 2.07 m.

 Posted by